node-class-may-2023/ComIT_Node/javascript.md

 ### Equality operators
 * We can compare two values using the equality operators **==**
 * Using the equality operators we get a **boolean** value as result (true or false)
-* This type of equality only compares values by value
+* This type of equality only compares values (or the current values of variables) by value
 * For example using this operator we can compare a number value and string value with a number
-* If both values are equals we get **true** as result
+* If both values are equal we get **true** as result
 * In case they are not the same value we'll get **false** as result

 **Example:**